Mercy Thompson: Winter Lost

+Mercy has lasting injuries from Soul Taken and is receiving terrifying calls from the powerful vampire, Bonarata.
+When her half-brother appears on her doorstep unable to understand the world around him, she and Adam set off to try to undue his curse.
+Their journey leads them to a wedding upon which rests the fate of the world.
+Released June 18, 2024.

 Characterization

 Physical appearance

-Mercy is described in the novels as being of average height, around 5′6″, and average weight with long, straight, dark brunette hair (often kept in braids).
-She has a muscular build, from studying shisei kai kan, and tanned skin.
-Identifying marks include a tattoo of a coyote paw print - or a werewolf paw print depending on who is asking - on her belly, below her navel, and buckshot scars on her behind.
+Mercy is described in the novels as being of average height, around 5′6″, and average weight.
+She has brown skin and long, dark brunette hair, which she often wears in braids.
+She has a muscular build from studying shisei kai kan.
+Identifying marks include a tattoo of a coyote paw print (or a werewolf paw print, depending on who is asking) on her belly, below her navel, and buckshot scars on her behind.
 In coyote form, she weighs 32 lbs.
-Her adoptive parents died seventeen years ago when she was fourteen; Mercy is approximately 31 years old at the start of Moon Called.
+Mercy is approximately 31 years old at the start of Moon Called.

 Personality traits, abilities, and interests

-Mercy is described as being stubborn, headstrong, independent, hardworking, thoughtful, caring, and having a faith that has saved her at least once from a 'Vampire Queen'.
+Mercy is described as being stubborn, headstrong, independent, hardworking, thoughtful, caring, and being strong of faith.
 She can change between human and coyote form at will.
 In coyote form, she is slightly faster, has much better sight in the dark, and a slightly better sense of smell.
 In both human and coyote form, she has an acute sense of smell and a resistance to some forms of magic.
 It has been shown that she has the ability to see (and control) ghosts.
-It is explained that this is the reason Walkers are so rare—vampires have hunted them down to prevent them from being "vampire hunters" because wherever vampires reside, there are usually ghosts of victims to reveal them.

-She works as an auto mechanic and deliberately annoys her neighbor Adam, keeping increasingly decrepit and dismantled cars on her lawn (For a good time call...).
+She works as an auto mechanic and deliberately annoys her neighbor Adam, keeping an increasingly decrepit and dismantled car between their homes.
+The car is deliberately placed so he can see it from his bedroom window, and Mercy painted it to read "For a good time call..." at Jesse's suggestion.

+Mercy has a history degree which can sometimes come in handy when dealing with the fae and other very old beings.
+She bakes when stressed and during pack video gaming nights.
+She has somewhat regular bad movie nights Kyle and Warren.